 With poor growth and insufficient revenue, we might be forced to shutter the operation before it got off the ground.

-A better strategy (for business to go swimmingly 🌊💰💰💰)
+Succeeding with user segmentation (for business to go swimmingly 🌊💰💰💰)

 If we could rewind and do it over, when interviewing users we’d do more than just tally requests.
 We’d also record who asked for what, how important it is to them (must-have? should-have? nice-to-have?), and what need it solves.
 Doing so will help identify patterns and discover new segments of users with shared needs and must-have functionality.

 Since constraints will only allow us to deliver three features by opening date, we should target the needs of one core group of users.
-In this case we’d do best to choose competitive swimmers; membership across teens and parents may fluctuate due to a number of factors (an especially cool summer, a new mall across town, the pool’s reputation for being a good place for families, and so on…) but the hardcore competitors will keep coming regardless, as long as we deliver their must-have features — starting blocks & swim lanes.
+In this case we’d do best to choose competitive swimmers; membership across teens and parents may fluctuate due to a number of factors (an especially cool summer, a new mall across town, the pool’s reputation for being a good place for families, and so on) but the hardcore competitors will keep coming regardless, as long as we deliver their must-have features — starting blocks & swim lanes.

-Since we have the capacity for a third feature, we might even consider branded swim caps, which were highly requested by competitors as a nice-to-have.
+Since we have the capacity for a third feature, we might even consider branded swim caps, which were highly requested by competitive swimmers as a nice-to-have.
 Doing so means forgoing the ping pong table or lounge chairs until later, but it will sweeten the deal for our early adopters and make our offering stickier.
 As we now know, choosing another top-rated feature like ping pong or lounge chairs would be a waste, since additional must-haves must be delivered before teens or parents will subscribe.

-Not all segments are created equal
+Not all user segments are created equal

 It should now be clear why user segmentation is critical.
 The hard part is formulating accurate segments around real user needs.
 In our simplified example above, we pretended we had full access to our prospective customer base and could ask them about their needs one-by-one.
 What a dream it would be if this were so easy in practice!